-Dr. Bush is an Associate Professor in the departments of Psychiatry and Pediatrics.
+Dr. Bush is an Associate Professor in the Departments of Psychiatry and Behavioral Sciences and of Pediatrics.

 Nicole (Nicki) Bush joined the faculty after completing a postdoctoral fellowship as a Robert Wood Johnson Health and Society Scholar at the UCSF/UCB site.
 Prior to that, she completed a postdoctoral fellowship in children’s physiologic stress reactivity at UC Berkeley.
 She received her PhD in Child Clinical Psychology from the University of Washington and completed her child clinical training internship at the Institute for Juvenile Research at the University of Illinois, Chicago.
 She has a background in basic research as well as clinical and community intervention with families from high-stress contexts, and she is actively involved in policy-oriented projects.